 Las Vegas is similar to Phoenix in that they both attract large numbers of residents from the neighboring state of California.
 In fact, the three metros that contribute the most residents to Las Vegas are all from the Golden State.

 Jobs in natural resources, construction and maintenance also soared by 4% yearly in Las Vegas—the fastest growth shown by any metro on our list.
 Manufacturing and mining are central to the Las Vegas economy, and large-scale construction projects—such as those for the Las Vegas Convention Center and the Allegiant Stadium—are bound to further boost worker demand in the metro.
+And, with tech, finance and other office-using sectors also having a robust presence here as evidenced by the diverse Las Vegas coworking offices available, Sin City will likely remain a hotspot for in-migration.

 #9 – Nashville, TN